 is a disease that can cause hardened plaque to build up in the coronary arteries.

-and cause a heart attack.
+the arteries and cause a heart attack.

-It is performed to reduce pain and recovery time.
+It's done to reduce pain and recovery time.

 Why might I need off-pump CABG?